A qualified corporate lawyer, petroleum economist and investment banker

 Jon holds an LL.B (Hons.) and Diploma in Legal Practice from the University of Dundee and an LL.M (Dist.) in Natural Resources Law (specialising in Petroleum Economics).

 Corporate Finance Director

 A highly motivated, experienced natural resources investment banker

-Paul is an energy sector adviser who provides project management support to executive and board-level managers in the international oil and gas industry.
+Paul is an experienced energy sector adviser who provides project management support to executive and board-level managers across the international oil and gas industry.

-Paul gained a Graduate Diploma in Accounting & Finance from the London School of Economics and a BA in Economics from Pepperdine University.
+Paul holds a Graduate Diploma in Accounting & Finance from the London School of Economics and a BA in Economics from Pepperdine University.

 Head of Cleantech and Renewables